steelkiwi/Getting-started-with-Kotlin/README.md

 [![License](http://img.shields.io/badge/license-MIT-green.svg?style=flat)](http://steelkiwi.com/blog/)
 ## Read our new article [here](https://github.com/steelkiwi/collection_in_kotlin)

-It’s not a secret to Android developers all around the globe that IT community has been trying to find a distinct replacement of Java.
-Until 2011 before Kotlin creation was announced the most suitable candidate was Scala.
-Kotlin source code was published in 2012, and in 2016 the 1.0 version was released.
+It’s not a mystery to Android developers all over the world that the whole IT community has been trying to find a decent replacement for Java.
+Until 2011, before the Kotlin creation had been announced, Scala was the most suitable candidate.
+However, when JetBrains presented Kotlin programming language and its source code, it gradually became the strongest Java alternative in the field.
+This resulted in Kotlin becoming the official Android development language in 2017.

-Kotlin was claimed to be a response to massive Java code and Scala low-speed compilation.
-Today many famous IT companies use Kotlin in their projects.
-The attention to this language is continuing to grow, as it wins over the developers with its syntax and the fact that Kotlin is supported in IDE by the means of plugin.
-Even Jake Wharton, recognized Android gospeller, uses Kotlin in the projects of his own thus encouraging Android community to use this language.
+Kotlin was claimed to be a response to the massive amounts of code developers often had to write in Java and to Scala’s low-speed compilation.
+Today, many famous IT companies use Kotlin in their projects.
+The attention to this language is continuing to grow, as it wins over developers with its syntax and the fact that Kotlin is supported by several IDEs as a plugin.
+Even Jake Wharton, a recognized Android gospeller, uses Kotlin in his own projects, thus encouraging the whole Android community to use this language.

-Let’s stay abreast of this trend and try Kotlin on practice to see its extensively discussed pros and cons.
-And also we will learn how to start development of Android applications using Kotlin.
+Let’s stay in tune with this trend and try Kotlin in practice to see its extensively debated pros and cons.
+Also, we will learn how to start developing Android applications in Kotlin.

 ## What does Kotlin hide?
 ### Mostly Kotlin is commended for its briefness and code safety and also for compatibility with Java and flexible usage.
 It’s hard to list all its advantages, so let’s consider the most interesting ones.